Legally Reviewed by Dale R. Rose on June 30, 2026

 - Presenting evidence to support liability and damages

 Representing yourself following a serious motorcycle wreck may result in reduced compensation, as insurance companies may take advantage of unrepresented claimants.
-Working with an attorney may help you pursue maximum compensation, reduce time spent in litigation, and lower the risk of being taken advantage of by insurers.
-Contact our McKinney distracted driving accident attorneys or reach out directly to discuss your case.
+Working with an attorney may help you pursue full compensation and lower the risk of being taken advantage of by insurers.
+If your wreck involved a distracted driver, a commercial truck, or an uninsured or underinsured motorist, Dale R. Rose has experience handling those cases as well.

-If you need legal assistance following a motorcycle wreck in McKinney, Rose Knows Law, P.L.L.C. is ready to help.
-With nearly 33 years of legal experience, over 165 first-chair jury trials, and more than $18 million recovered for clients since 2010, Attorney Dale R. Rose has the track record and courtroom experience to fight for the compensation you deserve.
+If you need legal assistance following a motorcycle wreck in McKinney, Dale R. Rose, PLLC is ready to help.
+With 27 years of legal experience, over 165 first chair jury trials, and more than $18 million recovered for clients since 2010, Dale R. Rose has the track record and courtroom experience to fight for the compensation you deserve.
 We evaluate the particular facts of each case, develop a legal strategy, and assist in gathering the evidence needed to support your claim.
 You work directly with Dale on all aspects of your case to stay informed and involved throughout the process.
-Arrange a free consultation today by completing our online contact form.
+Arrange a free consultation today by completing our online contact form or calling (972) 634-ROSE (7673).

 What are the most common causes of McKinney motorcycle wrecks?